kryshael/Week-15-Homework/Deliverables/README.md

-### Please view each for deliverables for each exercise.
+### Please view each folder for deliverables for each exercise.